vishtechie07/gym-routine-app/README.md

-# Gym & Meal Tracker with AI
+# Habitual AI - Fitness Tracking Application

 A comprehensive fitness tracking web application that combines workout logging, meal tracking, and intelligent AI-powered insights to help users achieve their fitness goals.
+Built with modern web technologies and powered by OpenAI's GPT models for personalized fitness coaching.

 ## Overview